In this guide, you learn how to troubleshoot BMW parking brake malfunction on BMW equipped with electronic parking brakes such as 745, 750, 760, X5

 A diagnostic scanner that is capable of reading, clearing, and performing bi-directional tests on BMW vehicles.

 You must verify that the scanner that you use supports your BMW model and year.
-Full system scanners that are known to work on BMW vehicles can range in price from $150 to $800 USD.
+Full system scanners known to work on BMW vehicles can range from $150 to $800.